Back to Events

 Donna Raditic, DVM, DACVIM (Nutrition), CVA

-Dr. Raditic is a board-certified veterinary nutritionist.
-She was a professor for both the nutrition and the integrative medicine services at the University of Tennessee College of Veterinary Medicine and is currently the owner/founder of Nutrition and Integrative Medicine Consultants, which offers independent consulting and education.
-With a professional career that includes the roles of general practitioner, practice owner, academician, and independent veterinary nutritionist/consultant, she offers personal and unique perspectives on the role of nutrition, supplements, and integrative care for veterinary patients.
+Dr. Donna Raditic is a Cornell graduate who spent many years in private practice first as a conventional small animal practitioner to then build an integrative veterinary practice.
+She pursued an alternative nutrition residency program to become a Board Certified Veterinary Nutritionist®.
+She was a professor for both the Nutrition and the Integrative Medicine Services at the University of Tennessee College of Veterinary Medicine.
+Currently she is owner/founder of Nutrition and Integrative Medicine Consultants which offers independent consulting and education.
+Her journey offers unique perspectives on the role of nutrition, supplements, and integrative care for our veterinary patients.

 Signe Beebe, DVM, CTCVMP